 Chris Nocco is the Sheriff of Pasco County, a position he has held since former Florida Governor Rick Scott appointed him in 2011.
-He was elected to the position in 2012 and re-elected in 2016.
+He was elected to the position in 2012, re-elected without opposition in 2016 and re-elected, again without opposition, in 2020.

 Prior to becoming Sheriff and working at the Pasco Sheriff’s Office as a Captain and Major, Nocco served with the Philadelphia Public School Police, the Fairfax County (VA) Police Department and the Broward County (FL) Sheriff’s Office.
 He was a first responder to the attacks of 9/11, the Washington, DC sniper incident, the anthrax attacks and numerous demonstrations and large-scale protests in the nation’s capitol.

 For a few years, Nocco stepped away from law enforcement and served as the Staff Director to then-State Representative Marco Rubio in the Policy and Procedure Office.
 There, he was responsible for domestic security, criminal justice, emergency management, economic development and transportation issues.
 Later, Nocco became Deputy Chief of Staff to Rubio, who was Speaker of the Florida House of Representatives.

 Nocco is active within the community and several organizations, which include the Pasco Sheriff’s Charities, Inc., Tampa Bay Thrives, the Florida Police Benevolent Association, the Fraternal Order of Police, and the Gold Shield Foundation.
 Chris, his wife Bridget, and three children are also active at church and youth sports.